Slate Daily Feed

 The Slate Daily feed includes new episodes from more than 30 shows in the Slate Podcast Network.
 You'll get thought provoking analysis, storytelling, and commentary on everything from news and politics to arts, culture, technology, and entertainment.
 Discover new shows you never knew you were missing.

-How supply chains, the pandemic, and a steady stream of Wall Street money led to a crisis at Boeing.
-Guest: Jon Ostrower, editor-in-chief of the website the Air Current.
-Want more What Next TBD?
-Subscribe to Slate Plus to access ad-free listening to the whole What Next family and all your favorite Slate podcasts.
+When Miss USA abdicated her throne, people noticed that the first letters of each sentence of her resignation letter spell out “I am silenced.”
+Shortly thereafter, Miss Teen USA stepped down with a letter that opens with a quote from Nietzsche.
+What’s going on at the Miss USA organization?
+Has the idea of a national pageant outlived its usefulness?
+Guest: Constance Grady, senior Culture correspondent for Vox.
+Want more What Next?
+Subscribe to Slate Plus to access ad-free listening to the whole What Next family and across all your favorite Slate podcasts.
 Subscribe today on Apple Podcasts by clicking “Try Free” at the top of our show page.
 Sign up now at slate.com/whatnextplus to get access wherever you listen.
 Learn more about your ad choices.
 Visit megaphone.fm/adchoices

 26 min